MuhammadA-C/wgu-c195-v2/README.md

 **User Interface**
 * Login Form
+* Custom Report Form

 **Login Form**
 * User has to enter a username and password to login
 * Displays the users location
 * Translates text to English or French based on the users system language

+**Custom Report Form**
+* Generate 3 reports:
+  * A report for the total number of customer appointments by type and month
+  * A report for each contact that includes appointments for said contact
+  * A custom report
+  * *Note: reports do not need to be saved, printed, or provided a screenshot*
+* Alert for when an appointment is within 15 minutes of when the user logs in; *and include the appointment information*

 ---